vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 * Proactive scheduling: Upcoming messages can be proactively scheduled for timely delivery instead of waiting for the next polling cycle.
-* Changed properties: Although the engine detects new message tables, it does not refresh properties of an existing table.
+* Changed properties: Although the engine detects new message tables, it does not refresh the properties (such as `vt_ack_wait`) of an existing table.
-* Usage of MySQL partitions for more efficient purging.
+* Usage of MySQL partitioning for more efficient purging.